Bedevil: Themes

-Moffatt challenges racial stereotypes in Australian society.

 Storytelling is a central concern of beDevil.
 Creating and sharing stories is a way to make sense of the world, and both encourages and reflects connections between the past and the present, and people and places.
 Through the process of telling us their stories, each of the narrators in beDevil recount shared tales, a sort of modern folklore.
 While this brings to mind the importance of storytelling to Indigenous traditions, Moffatt explicitly states that these stories “come from both sides of my background – my white relatives as well as my black relatives.”

 Yet she also insists that “I don’t think you can call the stories particularly white or Aboriginal”.
 The hybrid nature of Moffatt's work reflects the way that she perceives the multicultural make-up of Australian society, and she explains that “it is completely natural for me to represent that mixing of races”. beDevil is very much about her stories, weaving together “a personal mythology”, and presenting images that are “so personal that a lot of the time they embarrass me”.